Mammoth (band)

-Mammoth (known as Mammoth WVH until 2025) is an American rock band formed and fronted by Wolfgang Van Halen.
+Mammoth (formerly known as Mammoth WVH until 2025) is an American rock band formed and fronted by Wolfgang Van Halen.
 The band name is a reference to one of the early names of Van Halen, in which he played from 2007 until 2020, alongside his father Eddie and uncle Alex.
 Wolfgang formed Mammoth initially as a solo project while he was still a part of Van Halen, but it became his full-time band after their disbandment in 2020 as a result of Eddie's death.
 To date, the band has released three albums: Mammoth WVH (2021), Mammoth II (2023), and The End (2025).

 History

 Formation and development

-Wolfgang Van Halen's musical talents started at a young age.
-In 2006, when Wolf was 15 years old, his father Eddie Van Halen stated on The Howard Stern Show that his son had unmatched musical talent, stating: "Wait 'til you hear this kid play bass, guitar and drums.
+In 2006, when Wolfgang was 15 years old, his father Eddie Van Halen stated on The Howard Stern Show that his son had unmatched musical talent, stating: "Wait 'til you hear this kid play bass, guitar and drums.
 He can do anything I do on guitar...the name 'Van Halen', the family legacy is gonna go on way after I'm gone 'cause this kid is just a natural."

-Wolfgang Van Halen became an official member of Tremonti, guitarist Mark Tremonti's own band (a side project from the lead guitarist and songwriter for Alter Bridge and Creed) in 2013, replacing previous bassist Brian Marshall, who also plays for Alter Bridge.
-Wolfgang appears on Tremonti's 2015 studio album Cauterize and its 2016 follow-up Dust.

-In a February 2015, Eddie announced that his son Wolfgang had started working on a solo project album.
+In a February 2015, Eddie announced that Wolfgang had started working on a solo project album.
 Recording took place at 5150 Studios and lasted until 2017.
 Release of the debut album was delayed, as Wolfgang chose to spend time with his father, whose health was declining.
 In June 2019, Wolfgang appeared as a guest on his mother Valerie Bertinelli's Food Network television show and announced that he had finished recording the album.

 The first single "Distance" was released on November 16, 2020 as a tribute to his father, who died from a stroke on October 6, 2020 after years of battling throat cancer.
 Wolfgang later revealed that he began work on the song years prior as a coping strategy while his father's health was declining, stating that he knew there would be an eventual death of his beloved parent, bandmate, and best friend.